iheartradio/Henson/docs/callbacks.rst

 ``teardown``
 ============

-These are callbacks that will run when an application is shutting down.
+These callbacks will run as an application is shutting down.

 .. code::